 Quick note about this example

 This example uses Excel Tables and Structured References.
-If you’re not familiar with these topics, check out these posts:
+Check out these posts to learn more:

 Back to the IF Function